 - What is the most novel aspect of your research?

 - A copy of the abstract submitted for presentation at the Annual Meeting.

 - Name, affiliation and email address of advisor, who is a regular and current member of the Society.

 To apply complete and submit an online application.
-The award application is open and will close on March 26th.
+The award application is open and will close on April 30th 2020.
 Notification will be given shortly after (in advance of the early registration deadline of the meeting).

 For questions, please contact the Chair of the Landahl Travel Grants Committee.